Charles Richard Patterson: Career

 In 1893, Charles Patterson bought out the remaining shares of the J. P. Lowe & Company and the name was changed to C.R.
 Patterson, Son & Company, to mark the inclusion of his son Samuel to the business.
 Samuel C. Patterson fell ill in 1897, and died in 1899.
 His eldest son Frederick Douglas Patterson moved home to help with the business.
+Patterson & Sons’ features included winter and stormy weather usage and sliding side-door entry, the mounting rails uniquely located inside the carriage, protecting them from sleet, ice and the ensuing jams commonly experienced in competitive carriages.
+Their mounting rail technique was the precursor to the decades later technology used in vans and minivans.

 After Charles R. Patterson's death on April 26, 1910, his son Frederick Douglas Patterson took over the carriage business and decided they needed to get into the "Patterson horseless carriage" business.
+In 1915 the Patterson-Greenfield automobile was introduced, though withdrawn 3 years later, unable to compete with the larger automotive companies.
+In 1939 the Patterson company permanently closed.

+In 2021 Charles Richard (C.R.)
+Patterson was posthumously inducted into the Automotive Hall of Fame for helping shape America's early automotive industry and in 2025 into the National Inventors Hall of Fame.